Memorable In-Store Experiences to Win Back and Retain Customers

 Technology has enabled shoppers to exist in a perennial buy state.

-The only way brick-and-mortar retailers can survive is by seizing each moment of influence.
+Brick-and-mortar retailers can only survive by seizing each moment of influence.
 This means providing memorable customer service and consistent marketing.

 Your goal is to become your customer's go-to store whenever and wherever.